Mutual of Omaha Medicare Supplement Plans – F, G & N Benefits

 - Plan N: $119.33

 - Plan F: $231.85

 - Plan G: $202.51

 Here’s some information you can take away from these sample rates:

-- Plan G and N: Price differences average around $30 a month.
+- Mutual of Omaha Medigap Plan G and N: Price differences average around $30 a month.
 That would certainly make up for one $20 copays at the doctor each month.
 It’s hard to predict what your future medical needs will be; however, if you do not anticipate needing many medical services, Plan N will still do a good job of protecting your pocketbook with robust benefits and a cheaper monthly price.

 If you do end up buying Mutual of Omaha Medicare Supplement Plan N, you might stash some of your savings into an emergency fund that you can use in case you need to pay copays at the doctor’s office or emergency room.
 Also, Plan N won’t pay for services that get charged over the Medicare-allowed amount, so you may need to be more careful when looking for providers.